Lutetium

 Lutetium is a chemical element; it has symbol Lu and atomic number 71.
-It is a silvery white metal, which resists corrosion in dry air, but not in moist air.
-Lutetium is the last element in the lanthanide series, and it is traditionally counted among the rare earth elements; it can also be classified as the first element of the 6th-period transition metals.
+It is a silvery white metal which resists corrosion in dry air, but not in moist air.
+Lutetium is the last element in the lanthanide series, and it is traditionally counted among the rare earth elements; it can also be classified as the first element of the sixth-period transition metals.

 Lutetium was independently discovered in 1907 by French scientist Georges Urbain, Austrian mineralogist Baron Carl Auer von Welsbach, and American chemist Charles James.
 All of these researchers found lutetium as an impurity in ytterbium.
 The dispute on the priority of the discovery occurred shortly after, with Urbain and Welsbach accusing each other of publishing results influenced by the published research of the other; the naming honor went to Urbain, as he had published his results earlier.
-He chose the name lutecium for the new element, but in 1949 the spelling was changed to lutetium.
+He chose the name lutecium for the new element honoring the Latin name for Paris, Lutetia.
+In 1949 the spelling was changed to lutetium.
 In 1909, the priority was finally granted to Urbain and his names were adopted as official ones; however, the name cassiopeium (or later cassiopium) for element 71 proposed by Welsbach was used by many German scientists until the 1950s.

 Lutetium is not a particularly abundant element, although it is significantly more common than silver in the Earth's crust.
 It has few specific uses.
-Lutetium-176 is a relatively abundant (2.5%) radioactive isotope with a half-life of about 38 billion years, used to determine the age of minerals and meteorites.
+Lutetium-176 is a relatively abundant (2.6%) radioisotope with a half-life of about 38 billion years, used to determine the age of minerals and meteorites.
 Lutetium usually occurs in association with the element yttrium and is sometimes used in metal alloys and as a catalyst in various chemical reactions. ^{177}Lu-DOTA-TATE is used for radionuclide therapy (see Nuclear medicine) on neuroendocrine tumours.
 Lutetium has the highest Brinell hardness of any lanthanide, at 890–1300 MPa.